Find Your Perfect School

 The sociology major academic requirements include the completion of 120 credits of courses.
 The core courses in the online BA program include Geography of Global Change and Societies in the World, and these are consistent with the global perspective that students are expected to gain.
 Students also complete courses in sociological theories, research methods, and quantitative social research.

-Every student in the fully online program has a success coach that works together with said student to accomplish the desired outcome – graduation.
+Every student in the fully online program has a success coach who works together with said student to accomplish the desired outcome – graduation.
 Applicants can choose from three start dates – fall, spring, and summer.
 The per-credit tuition differs between in-state and out-of-state students, but financial assistance is available for eligible online students.

 University of Texas Permian Basin

 Social justice, social inequality, and social studies among diverse populations are at the heart of UTPB’s online Bachelor of Arts in Sociology program.
 Students explore the diversity and complexity of societies and factors that influence their collective identity and development.
 The fully online program features self-paced coursework, but the rigorous online and on-campus curricula are the same.